-On April 14, 2004, we and one of our European subsidiaries, Flowserve B.V., entered into an agreement with EIB, pursuant to which EIB agreed to loan us up to $\epsilon$ 70 million, with the ability to draw funds in multiple currencies, to finance in part specified research and development projects undertaken by us in Europe.
+On April 14, 2004, we and one of our European subsidiaries, Flowserve B.V., entered into an agreement with European Investment Bank ("EIB"), pursuant to which EIB agreed to loan us up to €70 million, with the ability to draw funds in multiple currencies, to finance in part specified research and development projects undertaken by us in Europe.
 Borrowings under the EIB credit facility bear interest at a fixed or floating rate of interest agreed to by us and EIB with respect to each borrowing under the facility.
-Loans under the EIB credit facility are subject to mandatory repayment, at EIB's discretion, upon the occurrence of certain events, including a change of control or prepayment of certain other indebtedness.
+Loans under the EIB credit facility are subject to mandatory prepayment, at EIB's discretion, upon the occurrence of certain events, including a change of control or prepayment of certain other indebtedness.
 In addition, the EIB credit facility contains covenants that, among other things, limit our ability to dispose of assets related to the financed project and require us to deliver to EIB our audited annual financial statements within 30 days of publication.
+In August 2004, we borrowed \$85 million at a floating interest rate based on 3-month U.S. LIBOR that resets quarterly.
+The maturity of the loan is June 15, 2011, but may be repaid at any time without penalty.
 Our obligations under the EIB credit facility are guaranteed by a letter of credit outstanding under our New Credit Facilities.